Utkichaps/Voting-System/README.md

 ## About

-This application is from the paper titled "Coercion Resistant Remote Electronic Voting".
+This application is designed for the paper titled "Coercion Resistant Remote Electronic Voting".

 ## Features

-*  Biometric authentication (TBD)
+*  Biometric authentication
 *  OTP Generation
 *  Face Detection
    *  Real time face tracking